Tamsin Stuart Art

 And finally, number three.

 Phew!
-That was a lot of painting in one week for me but I did it.
-And managed to sell two out of three so well worth the effort.
+That was a lot of painting in one week for me.
+Managed to sell two out of three at the private viewing so was worth the effort.

-Hands and water: reoccurring themes for me since my teens and my A-level art exam piece, a clay sculpture called Embrace.
+Hands and water, two reoccurring themes for me since my teens and my A-level art exam piece, a clay sculpture called Embrace.

 Are they going down or coming up?
 I'll let you decide.